The Resistance and the New Violent Left

 [The] ruling class—government bureaucracies, the judiciary, academia, media, associated client groups, Democratic officials, and Democrat-controlled jurisdictions—have joined in 'Resistance’ to the 2016 elections: 'You did not win this election,' declared Tom Perez recently, the Democratic National Committee’s chairman.
 This is not about Donald Trump’s alleged character defects.
 The Resistance would have arisen against whoever represented Americans who had voted not to be governed as they have been for the past quarter-century.
 It is a cold civil war against a majority of the American people and their way of life.

 Does this campaign threaten the very nature of our democracy?

-This distinguished panel will examine this political movement, its cultural and ideological underpinnings, and the need for a statesmanship capable of preventing this cold civil war from turning hot.
+This distinguished panel examined this political movement, its cultural and ideological underpinnings, and the need for a statesmanship capable of preventing this cold civil war from turning hot.

 - Angelo Codevilla, Senior Fellow, Claremont Institute

 - Henry Olsen, Ethics and Public Policy Center